uis-no/uis-thesis/README.md

 - Resources for graphical profile and templates [UiS internal link](https://liveuis.sharepoint.com/sites/Arbeidsstoette/SitePages/Grafisk-profil-UiS.aspx)

 - Thanks to Susanna King for help and guidance with preparing this template

+- Thanks to Rodrigo Saramago for testing on Linux and providing font instructions